-Funded through the United States Department of Education, Foreign Language and Area Studies (FLAS) support advanced training in African languages.
-To be eligible, you must be a citizen or permanent resident of the U.S., a graduate student and plan to enroll in an African language course and African area studies course.
-For the 2014-2018 Title VI cycle, UC Berkeley does not have a FLAS program in African languages.
-However, UC Berkeley students can apply to institutions that do have the Title VI grant for Summer 2018 FLAS fellowships.
-These include:
+Funded through the United States Department of Education, Foreign Language and Area Studies (FLAS) fellowships support advanced training in African languages.
+To be eligible, you must be a citizen or permanent resident of the U.S. and plan to enroll in an African language course and African area studies course.

 Other area studies programs at UC Berkeley also offer FLAS grants, which the Graduate Division administers.
 Please check the Graduate Fellowship Deadlines website for FLAS deadlines as well as other UC Berkeley Fellowship deadlines.